Honestpuck/jss_tools/README.md

 back if required.
 I don't check the type 'Number' for 0 or 1 for obvious reasons.

+## A Note On Remote Management

+To turn on remote management for a computer you need to do three things, set the field to true and supply a management name and password.
+The password is passed as plain text and converted to SHA256 by the JSS before storage.
+The plain password field is missing from the XML so this requires some fiddling.
+There is a special function `c_remote` that handles it.

 #### doco.md

 First cut at some documentation a little better than the docstrings.